Joris Ivens: U.S. and World War II

 In early 1943, Frank Capra hired Ivens to supervise the production of Know Your Enemy: Japan for his U.S. War Department film series Why We Fight.
 The film's commentary was written largely by Carl Foreman.
-Capra fired Ivens from the project because he felt that his approach was too sympathetic toward the Japanese.
-The film's release was held up because there were concerns that emperor Hirohito was being depicted as a war criminal, and there was a policy shift to portray the emperor more favorably after the war as a means of maintaining order in post-war Japan.
+The script by Foreman and Ivens highlighted a militarist-capitalist clique who "want to rule the world," with the emperor as their puppet.
+Capra fired Ivens from the project because he felt that his approach was too sympathetic toward the Japanese position.
+The film's release was held up because there were concerns that emperor Hirohito was being depicted as a war criminal, and there was a new plan to protect the image of the emperor as a means of maintaining order in post-war Japan.

 With the emerging "Red Scare" of the late 1940s, Ivens was forced to leave the country in the early months of the Truman administration.
 Ivens's leftist politics also put a stop to his first feature film project, which was to have starred Greta Garbo.
 Walter Wanger, the film's producer, was adamant about "running [Ivens] out of town."